 Not that anyone thinks much about location any more, either we’re on the grid or we’re off it, but I currently split my time between Sydney and the fantastic NSW Central Coast.

 I’ve been doing disassociated in one form or another since 1997.
 That’s when I started to spend serious amounts of time online, looking at whatever websites I could find.

 After seeing what seemed like a large chunk of the approximately one million sites that were around at that point, I decided I wanted one of my own.

 After dabbling with a couple of interim sites, disassociated.com.au went online in August 1997.
 And so, long story short, here we are today.

 disassociated is part personal, part pop culture – with a design, art, and film skew – and very much a work in progress, but take a look around and decide for yourself.

 Some of my write-ups, and the links I’ve featured, have been referenced by all manner of websites including Wired, Smashing Magazine, Gizmodo, MetaFilter, ZDNet, VSAUCE, Web Urbanist, Reddit, and Wikipedia, while one or two reached Digg’s front page back in the day.

 What’s in a name?

 This crops up in conversation from time to time.
 Quite a bit actually. disassociated derives from disassociated partners, originally a would-be music video production group I was part of in London.
 Plans change.
-I moved to Australia and discovered the internet.
+In other words I discovered the internet.

 disassociated is also another way of saying independent.
 Maybe not opinionated, but certainly independent.